adamsilver/fdpb/03-book-a-flight.md

 <select>
 ```

-With this data now in place, we can update the filter function with an extra condition that checks the data attribute.
+Having prepared the select box, we can change the filter function to check the `data-alt` attribute like this:

 ```JS
 Autocomplete.prototype.getOptions = function(value) {